ProjectRecommend/docs/design-docs/Rajdeep/srsFile.md

 ----
 comments:

 Raghav : First of all we should include Terminology as a section as is seen in most professional SRS documents.
-Also make sure to add
+Also make sure to add section numbers to all the sections provided in the doc.

+Saumya: Good job done.
+Make sure to add section numbers as its there in IEEE.
+Doc conventions should be included as in the conventions that are followed for compactness.
+The user must see those conventions such that he/she knows what to expect in the doc.

+Pranshu: Include doc conventions. section numbers are required.
+Its good practice to reference all the links at the end in markdown so that if we have to use multiple links we can simply change in one place.

+Suraj: Good job with 'learn' link at the end.
+People should learn about markdown.
+Github by default adds readme.md file in a repo.
+Thats how important md is in software development. pdfs are obsolete in terms of easy documentation editing.
+Include doc conventions so that readers can easily understand the terms and abbreviations used.

 # Overall description<a name="od"></a>
 ### Product Perspective<a name="od-pp"></a>